kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 DELETE /node/<name>
 -------------------

-Disable a Cuckoo node, therefore not having it process any new tasks, but keep its history in the Distributed's database::
+Disable a CAPE node, therefore not having it process any new tasks, but keep its history in the Distributed's database::

     $ curl -XDELETE http://localhost:9003/node/localhost